LachezarTsK/Selective-Array-Reversal/README.md

 The elements of the original array are shifted to their new positions during one iteration of the array.

-File Problem Statement contains the codnitions of the challenge.
+File 'Problem Statement' contains the conditions of the challenge.